What’s New in 2018

 Survey results are delivered in Mercer WIN® giving you access to the data through a variety of parameters — including geography, industry, company size and more — to more efficiently organize and analyze the information.
 Mercer WIN enables you to customize your analysis by job as well as compare job descriptions side-by-side, change pay elements to support the right level of analysis, perform function and career-level analysis, export your data for integration into other systems, and run presentation-quality detail or summary reports.
 A published PDF of the survey results can also be found here.

 Mercer surveys are designed using the most accurate and up-to-date market data practices.
-Data is collected from HR professionals at participating organizations, never employee self-reported, and then analyzed for validity, thoroughness, and market representation based on the organization's size, structure, geographic region, or a combination of these factors.
+Data is collected from HR professionals at participating organizations, and then analyzed for validity, thoroughness, and market representation based on the organization's size, structure, geographic region, or a combination of these factors.
 A minimum number of incumbents, organizations, and distinct organizations are required in order to report each data element.
 If minimums are not met, the market data is suppressed ensuring you the highest level of data confidentiality.